 Termination of the Management Agreements with ACM without cause may be difficult and costly.
 The term "cause" is limited to those circumstances described in the Management Agreements with ACM.
-We may not terminate the Management Agreements during the New Initial Term, as defined therein, except for cause or in connection with a Corporate Event, as defined therein.
-Upon a termination by us without cause, which shall include a Corporate Event, the Management Agreements provide that we will pay ACM a termination payment equal to the greater of (a) the base management fees as calculated immediately prior to the effective date of the termination of the Management Agreements pursuant to Section 10.2 of the Management Agreements for the remainder of the then current term, or (b) four times the base management fee paid to ACM in the preceding full twelve (12) months, calculated as of the effective date of the termination of the agreement, for ARMOUR or (b) three times the base management fee paid to ACM in the preceding full twelve (12) months, calculated as of the effective date of the termination of the agreement for JAVELIN.
-This provision increases the effective cost to us of electing to terminate the Management Agreements, thereby adversely affecting our inclination to end our relationship with ACM, even if we believe ACM's performance is not satisfactory.
+We may not terminate the Management Agreements during the current term, except for cause or in connection with a Corporate Event, as defined therein.
+Upon a termination by us without cause, which shall include a Corporate Event, the Management Agreements provide that we will pay ACM a termination payment equal to four times the base management fee paid to ACM in the preceding full twelve (12) months, calculated as of the effective date of the termination of the agreement, for ARMOUR, and the greater of (b) (i) the base management fee as calculated immediately prior to the effective date of the termination of the agreement pursuant to Section 10.2 of the Management Agreement for the reminder of the then current term and (ii) three times the base management fee paid to ACM in the preceding full twelve (12) months, calculated as of the effective date of the termination of the agreement for JAVELIN.
+The possibility of termination fees would increase the effective cost to us of electing to terminate the Management Agreements, thereby adversely affecting our inclination to end our relationship with ACM, even if we believe ACM's performance is not satisfactory.